 - Environmentally friendly.
 The use of solar panels doesn’t generate any pollution.

 - Accessible.
-More than 9,000 solar companies are throughout the U.S., with a presence in 50 states.
+There are more than 9,000 solar companies throughout the U.S., with a presence in all 50 states.

 - More affordable.
 The cost to install solar panels has dropped by more than 60 percent in the last decade, reports SEIA (Solar Energy Industries Association).